MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-06.md

 ![mr-learning-base](images/mr-learning-base/base-06-section2-step1-3.png)

-In the Hierarchy window, select the **Indicator** object, then in the Inspector window, uncheck the checkbox next to it's name to make it inactive by default:
+In the Hierarchy window, select the **Indicator** object, then in the Inspector window, uncheck the checkbox next to its name to make it inactive by default:

 ![mr-learning-base](images/mr-learning-base/base-06-section2-step1-4.png)